What is Exception Handling in Java?

 Where to go next?

-If you’re interested in learning more, take a look at CodingNomads’ comprehensive online Java Programming course over on our online learning platform.
+If you’re interested in learning more, take a look at CodingNomads’ comprehensive online Java Programming courses.
 We’ve worked with hundreds of new developers to get them up to speed with Java in no time!